valk7/HEN/README.md

 -Improved: Compatibility with apps like MultiMan and others which replace syscall 6-10.</br>
 -Improved: Faster boot times for apps.</br>
 -Improved: Memory Management of map_path.</br>
--Improved: Memory Optimization.</br> (no embedded buffer for kernel plugin, only allocs when requested)
+-Improved: Memory Optimization. (no embedded buffer for kernel plugin, only allocs when requested) </br>
 -Improved: SELF auth.</br>
 -Improved:: HEN Installer feature and memory management changes.</br>